CESEL/RelationalGit/README.md

 # RelationalGit
-RelationalGit extracts valuable information about commits, blames, changes, devs, and pull requests from git data structure and import them to a relational structure.
+RelationalGit extracts valuable information about commits, blames, changes, devs, and pull requests out of git's data structure and imports them to a relational database such as Microsoft SQL Server.
 These data can be a ground for further source code mining analysis.

+So, You can easily query the database and find answers to many interesing questions.
+Since, source code mining is one of the hottest topics in academia and industry, RelationalGit wants to help researchers to start their investigations more conveniently.
-For example you can find answers to following questions by running simple Sql queries:
+For example you can find answers to the following questions by running a simple SQL query over extracted data.

 * What are the files that are recently changed by a given developer?
 * Who is the author of a specific line in a specific file?
 (Git Blame)